 Text by Martijn

-When we made our plans to go to the Dolomites with the crew, we obviously wanted to have some fun rides together to explore the scenery and search for the best Italian espresso & snacks.
-But somehow a visit to the area where the legendary Maratona Dles Dolomites is held doesn’t feel complete without one really long and challenging day in the saddle to push our limits.
+When we made our plans to go to the Dolomites with the crew, we obviously wanted to have some fun rides together to explore the scenery and search for the best Italian espresso and snacks.
+But somehow a visit to the area where the legendary Maratona dles Dolomites is held doesn’t feel complete without one really long and challenging day in the saddle to push our limits.
 That’s where our idea for the Yolomites 200 challenge started: an extended version of the Maratona challenge, taking in the additional Tre Cime climb.
-Martijn went up this brute on a previous trip right around sunrise, and he honestly hasn’t stopped talking about that view since then, so it must be worth it we thought...
+Martijn went up this brute on a previous trip right around sunrise, and he honestly hasn’t stopped talking about that view since then, so it must be worth it - we thought...

 Martijn and Mike are up to no good, check out this sneaky video they made to find out what their plan was:

-Saturday, the big day!
-Alarms went off at 6:00 for an early breakfast and last minute bike-checks.
+Alarms went off at 6:00 for an early breakfast and last-minute bike-checks.
 Martijn miraculously found some new confidence and couldn’t wait for the ride to start.
 The first climbs felt easy, we were not in a rush and didn’t want to burn our matches too soon.
 Maybe this relaxed start would catch up with us at the end of the day, but we were just enjoying this perfect start of a long day in the saddle.
 Passo Campolongo was first, no sweat lost.
 Passo Pordoi had the boys happily spinning away on their lightest gears, Passo Sella provided stunning views again, and maybe the legs started to give the first hints of a little fatigue setting in, but no-one paid any attention to that, because we knew right after the top is a beautiful lake-side restaurant with excellent cappuccinos.

 Luckily the bike was unharmed, but his bib shorts were a definite write-off.
 We’ve watched enough Tour de France stages to know the first thing you do after a fall is get back on the bike, so we quickly set off again, with the monster climb of Passo Giau up next.
-This was the climb Klaus warned us for, the longest and steepest of the day, and he wasn’t joking…
+This was the climb our host Klaus warned us for, the longest and steepest of the day, and he wasn’t joking…

 When we reached the top of this endless but crazy beautiful 6th pass we noticed what time it was for the first time today.
 3PM and we hadn’t even thought of having lunch yet, our legs felt empty, and we were only half-way the elevation we planned for the day… Did we really fall into that trap again?
 We quickly grabbed an energy gel and promised each other we’d go for lunch at the bottom of the descent…